rachmadaniHaryono/mitmproxy-image/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+command available:

+- `poetry install`, setup project with poetry
+- `make format`, to auto-format the code
+- `make test`, to run the test suite
+- `make check`, to check if everything is OK
+- `make changelog`, to update the changelog
+- `make release version=x.y.z`, to release a version

 ## Environment setup

 Nothing easier!